Bacteria Growth and Random Walks

 With this result, we can recover \(\mathbb{E}[T^2]\) by writing

-This solution technique is what the legendary Joe Blitzstein calls “reasoning by representation.”
-To answer a question about a distribution, we construct a random process that’s “isomorphic” to the first but has a more convenient structure for solving the problem at hand.
+This solution technique often called “reasoning by representation.”
+To answer a question about a distribution, we construct a random process that’s isomorphic to the first but has a more convenient structure for solving the problem at hand.
 In this case, we used the self-similarity of the tree structure to make counting pairs easy.